Registration

 One of my supporting documents has been "rejected."
 What should I do?

-• Please log back into the "PJ web" app; the reason for the rejection will be displayed.
+- Log back into the "PJ web" app; the reason for the rejection will be displayed.

-• You will then need to upload a new supporting document and submit it again through the app.
+- You will then need to submit a new supporting document and resubmit it through the app.

 On the “PJ web” app for submitting documents online, I can only upload a single file, even though I have several files that correspond to the requested supporting document.

-There are free tools available for scanning documents with your mobile phone.
+There are free tools available for scanning documents with your cell phone.
 These tools also allow you to combine PDF files so that you have two files in one.
 You can easily find these free tools online.

-In the “PJ web” app for submitting documents online, what should I do if a document doesn’t apply to me?
+On the “PJ web” app for submitting documents online, what should I do if a document doesn’t apply to me?

-• You must notify your registration office.
+- You must report this to your registration office.

-• You can add a blank page labeled "NOT APPLICABLE."
+- You can add a blank page labeled "NOT APPLICABLE."

 I registered online and made a mistake when entering my date of birth, the spelling of my first or last name (or any other information), and I can no longer correct it.
 What should I do?

-You must report any data entry errors to the UFR registration office, which will make the necessary corrections.
+You must report any data entry errors to the UFR registration office, which will make the corrections.

-Supporting documents
+Supporting Documents

-If you do not have any of these three documents, you will need a driver’s license in a format recognized by the European Union.
-Documents not accepted: bus pass, train pass, etc.
+If you do not have any of these three documents, a driver’s license in a format recognized by the European Union.

 All students must be covered by civil liability insurance as part of their studies (see the University of Montpellier’s internal regulations).